onoah51/Debian-Scripts/README.md

 The script logs all of its operations to '~/system_setup.log'.
 This can be useful for troubleshooting or future auditing.

+## Information:

+This script is a work in progress with script additions and changes coming in the future.

 ## Author:

 Written by onoah51.
 Feedback is welcome!